tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Servers are permitted to buffer and postpone the processing of application data sent in 0-RTT until they receive client's Finished.
-Therefore, when using 0-RTT, clients MUST proceed the handshake to the point of sending their Finished messages even if there are no application data to be sent in 1-RTT.
+Therefore, when using 0-RTT, clients MUST proceed the handshake to the point of sending the Finished message even if there are no application data to be sent in 1-RTT.

 #### Replay Properties {#replay-time}